laurent-martin/aspera-shares-orchestrator-auth/README.md

 make shares_pack_tmpl
 ```

-This creates the file: `generated/shares_patch_tmpl.tar.gz` which can be transfered on the Shares server.
+This creates the file: `generated/shares_patch_tmpl.tar.gz` which can be transferred on the Shares server.

 ## Applying the patch on Shares server